Thady Wyndham-Quin, 7th Earl of Dunraven and Mount-Earl: Early life

 Lord Dunraven was born in 1939, the third child and only son of Richard Wyndham-Quin, 6th Earl of Dunraven and Mount-Earl and his wife Nancy Yuille.
 He was educated at Ludgrove School and at the Institut Le Rosey, Switzerland.
 In 1956, while a schoolboy, he contracted polio in the Cork epidemic and was a wheelchair user for the rest of his life.

-He received the benefit of Swiss medical expertise in treating the disease, but he remained confined to a wheelchair for the rest of his life.
+He received the benefit of Swiss medical expertise in treating the disease, but he used a wheelchair for the rest of his life.

 He succeeded to the earldom and its subsidiary titles in 1965 upon the death of his father.

 Career

 Lord Dunraven sold the ancestral home of Adare Manor and its 840 acres in 1984 to Irish-American businessman Tom Kane.
 The manor was converted into the Adare Manor Hotel.
 Thereafter he lived with his family at nearby Kilgobbin House.

 The family also owned the Dunraven Arms Hotel which was sold to hotelier Brian Murphy and is now owned by Louis Murphy.

 He was chairman of the Irish Wheelchair Association for two decades.
 The Dunraven Centre, a disability resource centre at Limerick Enterprise Development Park, is named after him.

-Not only was he chairperson of the Irish Wheelchair Association for decades, he was also a disability activist and did a lot of work to try and make Ireland a more inclusive place for people who suffer with disabilities.

-Lord Dunraven spent much time studying advances in other countries in facilities provided for people confined to wheelchairs and used this information in many submissions to government.
+Lord Dunraven spent much time studying advances in other countries in facilities provided for people who use wheelchairs and used this information in many submissions to government.
 In a tribute by the Irish Wheelchair Association they described Lord Thady Dunraven as "a man who worked to make this country totally accessible to people with disabilities".

 As president of the wheelchair association until 1991, he advocated for greater accessibility to public spaces, an issue that had previously received little attention.
 There were no official figures to the number of disabled in Ireland and there was a lack of information about their needs.
 The Irish Wheelchair Association said Lord Dunraven used his title and status to help others as well, as he could articulate the needs of the disabled and push a response at government level.

 Lord Dunraven was also a patron to the local school in Adare which was built by his anscestors.